matheusggds/study-stuffs/fmasters_full-stack/readme.md

 - **echo** - repeat file

 ### Shell
 Shell is just a command interpreter to interface with a system.

 __Terminal__ is just a wrapper on shell applications

-Shell > Application > Kernel
+- Shell > Application > Kernel

 input `echo $0` to display which Shell you using

-### How does the internet work?
+## How does the internet work?

+Internet is:
-> I just said it`s a series of globally interconnected devices.
+> A series of public interconnected devices.

+Intranet is:
+> Like the internet, but, private.

+*VPN*: Virtual Private Network

+*WAN*: Wide Area Netowrk

+*LAN*: Local area netowrk

+### IP Adress & Protocols
+*IP*: Internet Protocol
+*TCP*: Transmission Control Protocol